 1. Subsistence Farming

-1. Intensive subsistence farming
+1. Intensive and Extensive Subsistence farming

 2. Primitive subsistence farming